oganzins/Task-Billing-API/README.md

 ## Billing API

-"XYZ Inc." is an imaginary company that main business is to sell a variety of goods and services online via their E-Shop platform.
+"XYZ Inc." is an imaginary company with main business focus on selling a variety of goods and services online via their E-Shop platform.
 Currently, there is a need for a new billing API that could process orders.

 Each incoming order should contain:
 * Order number;